Do you too worry about the right parenting methods?

 Children are born with a natural attachment to their parents.
 There is a sensitive natural bond of trust between both parties as the children both love and need their parents.

 Huether puts it through that when children are made the object of their parents’ expectations, goals, measures, and ideas, this bond then becomes threatened.
-This, according to the Professor, also comes along with a very big pain.
+This, according to the Professor, also comes along with very big pain.

 The Pain of the Imperfect Child